 A fabulous bikepack indeed.
 Although an impending winter is ushering me north, I’ll miss Patagonia and its magnificently moody canvas of mountains, lakes and skies.

 The trail begins around 10km of downtown.
-I don’t have the exact total distance to hand – it could be around 70kms from Ushuaia to Estancia Harberton.
+I don’t have the exact total distance to hand – perhaps around 70kms from Ushuaia to Estancia Harberton.
 We left after lunch on the first day, and spent two nights camping out.
 You could probably push through in one long day, camping at the refugio (6kms beyond the estancia) or in the farm’s earlier established campsites (both are free, though in theory required permission).
 By why rush, when there’s much fine bikeshacking potential to hand.

 The first section of trail is flowy but steep and rooty in places.
 Then, there’s a challenging push/bushwack where the trail is very overgrown – approx 5km – before hitting a pebbly beach.
 Beyond the second estancia, this turns to tractor/compacted beach trail, then two track, then ripio once more.
 There’s plenty of places for water, including a couple of remote estancias en route.
 There’s just one gate to be hopped, out of the military area, and a couple of small rivers to be forded.